Page 1: Biography

-This biography was written by Jamie Mackay and was first published in the Dictionary of New Zealand Biography Volume 4, 1998
+This biography, written by Jamie Mackay, was first published in the Dictionary of New Zealand Biography, vol. 4, 1998

 More than a quarter of a century after the hanging of Minnie Dean, the murder trial of Daniel and Martha Cooper in 1923 revealed that ‘baby farming’ and illegal abortion were still regarded as solutions to the problem of unwanted children.
 Daniel Richard Cooper was born at Otepopo (Herbert), Otago, on 18 October 1881, the son of Jessie Elizabeth Ure and her husband, George James Cooper, a farmer.
 Little is known of his childhood; he learnt the building trade in his youth and travelled around New Zealand.
 He also ran into trouble, being convicted on theft charges at Oamaru in 1902 and Palmerston North in 1905.
 His family moved to a farm at Awamangu, South Otago, in the early 1900s, and on 18 December 1907 at Awamangu he married Marion Burns, a neighbour whose parents’ house he had built; they were to have two daughters.

 The couple ran a store for a short time before moving to New Plymouth, where Daniel became a book agent and joined the Seventh-day Adventist church.
 They shifted to Gore about 1916 and Daniel travelled the region canvassing a book, Practical guide to good health.
 He also invented an inhaler for asthmatics, which he patented in conjunction with the local chemist and hawked around the country.